-Lead executing agency: Ministry of Environment of the Republic of Albania
+Lead executing agency: Ministry of Tourism and Environment

 Albania is characterised by great biological and landscape diversity.
 Although the country accounts for less than 0.3 per cent of the surface area of the European continent, it is home to 30 per cent of all known species of European animals and plants.
 Albania’s mountain regions, some of which are extremely remote, are especially rich in flora and fauna.
 This very high species diversity can be attributed to the geographical location and decades of economic isolation.